 When you feel calm inside, what’s happening OUTSIDE doesn’t affect you nearly as much.
-You don’t have to quit your high pressure job to finally learn how to calm down.
+You don’t have to quit your high-pressure job to finally feel a sense of calm.

 As you level up inside, you’re able to feel better about your outside conditions.
 The key is in learning how to “be here now.”
 When you’re at work, be at work.
 But when you leave and you’re with your friends, be with your friends.

 It seems the older we get the less fun we have.
 I don’t know about but that is NOT how I want to lead the next 30 something years.

 We are so anti-fun as adults that we literally have to schedule it into our calendars.
 Fun should be a reflex, yet, we treat it like a reward system, and most of the time we’re just depriving ourselves.

 We mistakenly are told to believe fun can only exist when you have no problems.
 Life isn't about avoiding problems.
 It’s about having more fun while you solve them.